Predatory journals and publishers

 How do I spot a predatory journal?

-- Only use databases that you know are trusted sources, for example, Discovery or Scopus, and don't use Google Scholar.
-OK - so this method doesn't help you spot predatory journals, but by only using trusted databases, you will avoid these journals all together.
+- Only use databases that you know are trusted sources, for example, Discovery, Scopus, and don't use Google Scholar.
+OK - so this method doesn't help you spot predatory journals, but by only using trusted databases you will avoid these journals all together.
 Find out more about searching for information.